 Whatever the moral case is, this trope is often used to show off the hero's incredible precision, whether it be with a fist or a gun.
 This can include things like separating the mook from their weapon with a precisely aimed bullet, or possibly knocking an opponent out.
 Whatever the case, their non-lethal attacks are due to their incredible skill.
 Note that this often a case of Reality Is Unrealistic as many of these attacks are very capable of causing serious injury or death.

-This is actually Truth in Television in quite an extreme manner.
-In general, as an evolutionary-based concept, there are very few humans who can even STAND the thought of TRULY ending the life of another human (without military training, of course.)
-In fact, the military has developed many studies over the years to evolve the best training curriculum to dehumanize the "enemy" and enable their soldiers to kill enemy soldiers.
-And even then, when a soldier is tasked with actually shooting a bullet that would end the life of another human being...many would rather intentionally miss.
+This is Truth in Television.
+In general, there are very few humans who can STAND the thought of TRULY ending the life of another human without military training.
+The military has developed many studies over the years to evolve the best training curriculum to dehumanize the "enemy" and enable their soldiers to kill enemy soldiers.
+Even then, when a soldier is tasked with actually shooting a bullet that would end the life of another human being...many would rather intentionally miss.
 It is this (strength, in the case of all human life, but weakness in the case of human life with an opposing ideology) that makes modern militaries attempt to make the enemy soldiers appear as "unhuman" as possible.

-See also Kick Them While They Are Down, Actual Pacifist, Reckless Pacifist, Technical Pacifist, Martial Pacifist, Non-Lethal Warfare, Would Not Shoot a Good Guy.
+See also Kick Them While They Are Down, Actual Pacifist, Reckless Pacifist, Technical Pacifist, Martial Pacifist, Non-Lethal Warfare, Would Not Shoot a Good GuyRestrained Revenge.

 open/close all folders